icon

 Ingrown facial hairs are a common but pesky problem, and understanding how they're caused can help you prevent them from crashing your skin's party.
 These little nuisances occur when hair curls back or grows sideways into the skin, leading to inflammation.

-The root cause of these unruly hairs often lies in our grooming habits.
+While the root cause of these unruly hairs is often normal, it may also lie in our grooming habits.
 Shaving, waxing, or tweezing can all contribute to the problem, especially if done incorrectly.
 Shaving too harshly, pulling the skin taut during a shave, or using a dull blade can encourage the hair to retract below the skin surface and grow inward.
 Similarly, waxing and tweezing can alter the hair's natural growth pattern, leading to potential ingrowths.

 Dead skin cells can accumulate and plug up hair follicles, creating a barrier that traps the hair beneath the skin.
 This is why regular exfoliation is often recommended as a preventive measure, as it helps to clear away dead skin and allows hairs to grow out more freely.